isomerpages/psd-publicservice/_join-us/What We Offer.md

 <h3>We believe in nurturing talent and empowering our officers to thrive and deliver their best for Singapore and Singaporeans.
 We offer:</h3>
 <h4><strong>Growth and development</strong></h4>
 <p>We invest in our officers and help them to develop the skills and competencies
-they need to make a difference today and tomorrow.
+they need to make a difference today for tomorrow.
 We offer:</p>
 <ul>
 <li>
 <p>A diverse range of training courses, job rotation opportunities and attachment